abc-research/bento2021/_pages/rules.md

 Participants should accept all the terms and conditions in this page before registering.
 By registering, participants agree to these terms.
 Participants should also register as workshop participants in [ABC](http://abc-research.github.io).
 Participants not registered in the conference will not be considered in the final leaderboard of the challenge nor for the Prizes.

 # Elegibility
 Challenge is open to students, graduate students, researchers, professors, and data scientists.
-Members of LARSEN Team and members of Sozolab ("Organizers") are not eligible to enter or win.
 Only submissions with a submitted paper are eligible to win a prize.

 # Workshop Participation
 All participants are encouraged to participate in the Workshop to share details about their approach.